-Redrawing Your Investment Loan?
+Redrawing Investment Loan?
 You Need to Be Careful

-The Australian Taxation Office is continuing to crack down on taxpayers who incorrectly apportion loan interest costs where the loan has been refinanced or redrawn for other purposes.
+The ATO is continuing to crack down on taxpayers who incorrectly apportion loan interest costs where the loan has been refinanced or redrawn for other purposes—citing redrawing investment loan tactics as one area they’re consciously focusing on.

 The ATO estimates that incorrect use of refinancing and redraw facilities on investment loans is costing more than $1 billion in lost tax revenue each year, with some taxpayers claiming tax deductions on interest that has been apportioned elsewhere.